 A debt-reduction plan will free you from the monthly payments that seem to always plague us – the car payment, the boat payment, the visa payment, the furniture payment, the Home Depot card payment… King Solomon, one of the wisest people to ever live, said “The borrower is slave to the lender.”

 Would you like to be free from debt payments?
 Just think of all the cool things you could do if you didn’t have any payments!
 Think of how much you could save, spend and give without them.
-The most effective way to reduce your debts is by using a tool called the Debt Snowball.
-I like this method since it harnesses your emotions.
-You get a positive zing each time you cross a debt off your list.
+What’s the best debt reduction method for you?
+Learn the four debt reductions methods, plus the pros and cons of each, in this blog post.
+Then you pick which one will be the most motivating to you.

 When you have these three keys to your financial plan, you’ll have peace of mind, knowing that you’ll achieve your long-term money goals.